you are here : home/ISOC/C++ Dump Analysis

 Course Outline

-Introduction Review of a TPF 4.1 dump and students current knowledge
+Review of a z/TPF dump and students current knowledge

 Understanding the Pseudo Assembler